qBraid/qBraid-Lab/docs/lab/course_builder.rst

 Step 5: Bonus Features
 ----------------------

 qBraid offers a variety of features to enhance your course.
-You can add MCQ and FRQ to your course to test your students' knowledge.
+You can add MCQ (Multiple Choice Questions) and FRQ (Free Response Questions) to your course to test your students' knowledge.

 Let's go through these features!